 "We are extremely proud to see the huge interest in the bidding process, with more than half of our member associations willing to host matches at UEFA EURO 2020," said UEFA President Michel Platini.
 "The finals will be a great celebration of football across the European continent, and the 60th anniversary edition will be truly special, by really coming to the doorstep of all football fans."

 Each of the 32 associations will be allowed to present up to two bids – one for the standard package and one for the semi-finals/final package.
-Each national association can decide to present the same city, or two different cities, for these two bids, but there will be a maximum of one venue appointed per country.
+Each national association can decide to present the same city, or two different cities, for these two bids.
 The candidates have the right to change their initial host city selection, but must submit their final bid dossier by 25 April 2014.

 The appointment of the host cities by the UEFA Executive Committee will take place on 19 September 2014.